-- All CPA documentation will now be known by the name of the form rather than being numbered. - It is essential that all information on the CPA forms corresponds with that recorded electronically on CareBase. - All CPA forms must be signed, dated and timed. - All CPA documentation should be held on the service user's health and social care records and filed under the CPA divider at the front of the file.
+- All CPA documentation is known by the name of the form and not a number.

+- It is essential that all information recorded manually on the CPA documentation corresponds with that recorded electronically on CareBase.

+- All CPA documentation must be signed, dated and timed.

+- All CPA documentation should be held on the service user's health and social care records and filed under the CPA divider at the front of the file.

+- It should be noted that the CPA documentation for CAMHS is slightly different to that for adults, and consists of the following documentation:

+- CPA Personal Details (CAMHS)

+- CPA Referral (CAMHS)

+- CPA Assessment (CAMHS)

+- CPA Care Plan (CAMHS)

+- CPA Clinical/Specialist Care Plan (CAMHS)

+- CPA Review (CAMHS)